-Our use case here is to re-synchronise a branch with updates that have been made to the main branch on the repository.
+Our task is to re-synchronise a branch with updates that have been made to the main branch of the repository.

 git fetch origin main:main git merge main